Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 Body field          | Type                 | Description
 --------------------|----------------------|----------------
-Sources             | List<ValueSource>    | The source of the units to be included in this Mux.
+Sources             | List<ValueSource1>   | The source of the units to be included in this Mux.
 Program             | Program              | A program that controls the value in the Mux and must evaluate to true.
 ExtHash             | [ExtStruct](#extension-struct) | If the transaction version is known, this must be 32 zero-bytes.

 Witness field       | Type                       | Description
 --------------------|----------------------------|----------------
-Destinations        | List<ValueDestination>     | The Destinations ("forward pointers") for the value contained in this Mux.
+Destinations        | List<ValueDestination1>    | The Destinations ("forward pointers") for the value contained in this Mux.
 This can point directly to Output entries, or to other Muxes, which point to Output entries via their own Destinations.
 Arguments           | String                     | Arguments for the program contained in the Nonce.

 #### Mux Validation